 I am going to let you know the exact process I went through when unclogging the drain in my children’s bathroom because it was a little bit of trial-and-error.
 If I share the error part with you, perhaps you can avoid it and just unclog the drain properly the first time.

 I am all about testing things out to see if they really work.
-(Remember my DIY stain remover?
-Putting common stains on t-shirts and washing them over and over to compare results with a store-bought brand?)
-For this experiment, I started by timing how long it took for one gallon of water to get down the drain, just so we could see how well this really worked.
+For this experiment, I started by timing how long it took for one gallon of water to get down the drain; just so we could see how well this really worked.
 The time was 2 minutes!
 Two full minutes for one gallon of water to get down the drain!
 I told you it was slow.

 I was about to add some baking soda down the drain, and saw a little blue thing staring at me.
 I got a tweezers and pulled something out… a little blue flipper from some Playmobile people.
 I also pulled out a little Playmobile apple and a piece of plastic… amazing what was in that drain…